henriquesqs/STAR/README.md

 ![](https://i.imgur.com/jouKPkd.png)

 # IOT App project
 Interface to control some air-conditioner functions via a REST API connected to a MQTT Broker.
-You can check the api [here](https://github.com/andrebpradof/IoT).
+You can check the api [here](https://github.com/andrebpradof/IoT) and the whole application [here](https://github.com/andrebpradof/SSC0952-IoT-Time-2).

 ## Notes
 This app was **only tested on some android devices**.